awsdocs/iam-user-guide/doc_source/list_awssnowball.md

 ## Resources Defined by AWS Snowball<a name="awssnowball-resources-for-iam-policies"></a>

-AWS Snowball has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+AWS Snowball does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to AWS Snowball, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for AWS Snowball<a name="awssnowball-policy-keys"></a>